-• Cyanotoxin data will be made available within 6 months following data collection and analysis via the USGS and CDWR database systems, or upon request.
-These data will also be made available using online visualization tools

-(e.g., https://tableau.usgs.gov/views/Bay_Delta_Portal/Portal?:embed=yes)

-- Results will be reported to the Delta RMP, local conferences (e.g. Bay Delta, IEP), and upon request. - A report that describes the approach and methods, summarizes any issues or lessons learned that occurred during data collection, provides tabular and/or graphical summaries of the spatial and temporal patterns in the data, evaluates the data quality, and relates study findings to the Delta RMP management questions will be provided at the end of the agreement.
-The report will also include comparison between the whole water and SPATT data and between the LCMS-MS and ELISA data. - We anticipate data from this study along with other relevant data collected by the USGS and DWR will be incorporated into a journal article, IEP Newsletter article, and/or USGS report.
+- Cyanotoxin and other data will be made available within 6 months following receipt of data from laboratory via the USGS database systems (NWIS and/or ScienceBase), or upon request.
+These data will also be made available using online visualization tools (e.g., https://tableau.usgs.gov/views/Bay\Delta\Portal/Portal?:embed=yes) - Results will be reported to the Delta RMP, local conferences (e.g. Bay Delta, IEP), and upon request. - A report that describes the approach and methods, summarizes any issues or lessons learned that occurred during data collection, provides tabular and/or graphical summaries of the spatial and temporal patterns in the data, evaluates the data quality, and relates study findings to the Delta RMP management questions will be provided at the end of the agreement.
+The report will also include comparison between the whole water and SPATT data and between the LCMS-MS and ELISA data. - We anticipate data from this study along with other relevant data collected by the USGS and DWR through other funded cyanoHAB projects will be incorporated into a journal article, IEP Newsletter article, and/or USGS report.